-I've worked in the fashion industry for almost a decade now, and along the way I’ve picked up a few tips for creating great outfits to say the least.
-Like most of us, in my twenties I experimented with my style— playing with trends and trying on different sartorial personas.
+I've worked in the fashion industry for a decade now, and along the way I’ve picked up a few tips for creating great outfits to say the least.
+Like most of us, in my twenties I experimented with my style— playing with trends and trying on different personas.
 Some I still love today, and some I’d like to stay firmly in the 2010s, thank you very much.
-By the time I reached thirty a couple of years ago, though, I’d pretty much settled down to a routine of capsule pieces I wear on repeat.
+By the time I reached thirty a couple of years ago, though, I’d pretty much settled down to a rotation of capsule pieces I wear on repeat.
 Or at least, some go-to outfit formulas I know will make me feel good, whatever the occasion.

 A white dress should be a summer staple in every woman's wardrobe.
 Whether you prefer mini or midi, frothy and lacy or pared-back and minimalist, nothing beats it against sun-kissed skin.
 I usually pair mine with tan accessories as I think it adds a relaxed but polished finish, but black works just as well.